Thinking beyond borders

 Also, under the 183-day rule in the Swedish domestic Special Income Tax Act for Non-residents (SINK), a non-resident individual will not be subject to Swedish income tax, provided the individual’s remuneration is paid by a non-Swedish employer with no permanent establishment (PE) in Sweden and that the stay in Sweden does not exceed 183 days in a 12-month period.

 Please note that Sweden currently does not apply the economic employer concept.
-A proposal to introduce the economic employer concept from January 2019 is under discussion, but has not yet been presented in its final form.
+There is a proposal to introduce the economic employer concept in Sweden from January 2021, but has not yet been presented in its final form.

 For extended business travelers, the types of income that are normally taxed are employment income, Swedish-sourced income, and gains from the sale of taxable Swedish assets (such as real estate).
 Fringe benefits are generally taxable.

-Tax residents are taxed on employment income in three tax bands: 1) basic municipal rate (the rate varies between 29-35 depending on municipality), 2) municipal rate plus 20 percent, and 3) municipal rate plus 25 percent.
+Tax residents are taxed on employment income in two tax bands: 1) basic municipal rate (the rate varies between 29 and 35 depending on municipality) and 2) municipal rate plus 20 percent.

 Non-residents taxed under SINK are taxed at a flat rate of 25 percent.

 The Swedish social security scheme is divided into a residence-based insurance that covers minimum basic distributions and allowances and a work-related insurance covering loss of income.

 Anyone residing in Sweden is covered by the residence-based insurance.
 Individuals coming to Sweden are deemed to be resident if the stay can be assumed to exceed 12 months.
 Residents leaving Sweden are still regarded as residents if it can be assumed their stay abroad will not exceed 12 months.